Loading...

 How to consume Plain Crepe without glucose spikes

-Consider making crepes with whole grain flour instead of plain white flour for a slower release of energy.
+If possible, make your crepes using whole grain or buckwheat flour instead of refined white flour for a slower digestion rate.

 healthspan-mbl